menu icon

 Cinderella's Ball Gown

 • Please excuse my poor digital editing skills, but hopefully you will get the idea.
-And actually it isn't really to scale, so hopefully I can explain it well enough.
+And actually, it isn't to scale, so I can explain it well enough.
 Fold your apron front sections in half.
 Starting close to the bottom (closer to the bottom than what the picture shows), cut a curve up towards the center fold, ending about 3-4" high.
 Open your fold and you should have the curved apron front.

 white fabric with a black line drawn to show how to cut scalloped edge